citp/privacy-policy-historical/i/in/int/intellichat.com.md

-> *The following text is extracted and transformed from the intellichat.com privacy policy that was archived on 2009-02-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090228164526id_/http%3A//www.intellichat.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the intellichat.com privacy policy that was archived on 2010-12-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101227143104id_/http%3A//www.intellichat.com/privacy-policy) for the most accurate reproduction.*

+# Intellichat.com

-# intellichat : Privacy Policy
+## Privacy Policy

 Your privacy is very important to Intellichat, Ltd. ("intellichat").
 We want to make your experience using our services and on the Internet as enjoyable and rewarding as possible, and we want you to use the Internet's vast array of information, tools, and opportunities with complete confidence.